Level of Study

 Forms of Assessment

-Module paper (4000 words) related to the learning outcomes of the course.
+Module paper (up to 5000 words) related to the learning outcomes of the course.

 Autumn.
 There is also an early assessment in the spring semester of students with valid compulsory assignments and attendance.